Home Page Navigation Contents Contact Sitemap Search

 The most important points to remember:

-• It is now a lot easier both for the invoicing party to draw up an invoice and for the consumer to pay, and sources of error are also reduced.
+• It has now become easier for both the invoicing party to draw up an invoice and the consumer to pay, and sources of error are also reduced.

 What should you look out for to stay secure?

-It is important to check this, since criminals can use mass e-mail to send out invoices containing a QR code referring to a different account number than the one stated in plain text on such an invoice.
+It is important to check this, since criminals e-mail invoices containing a QR code referring to a different account number than the one stated in plain text on such invoices.

 Payment options